ldesi/virtualization_technologies_course/1_full_virtualization/README.md

 # ls -la /dev/kvm
 crw-rw---- 1 root kvm 10, 232 Mar 11 18:01 /dev/kvm
 ```
-The device is a charcter device and it is writable by kvm group.
+The device is a character device and it is writable by the kvm group.

 ### 4. Creating and managing images

 In order to start a VM, we need to create a "container" or virtual drive image.
 In this tutorial, we will use qcow2 format.
 It is the most featured format in QEMU and is meant to replace qcow.
-This format support sparse images independent of underlying fs capabilities.
-It supports multiple VM-snapshots, encryption (AES) and compression.
+This format supports sparse images independent of underlying fs capabilities.
+It supports multiple VM-snapshots, encryption (AES), and compression.

 Creating of images is supported through qemu-img command.